-Which is why, to celebrate National Pie Day on Wednesday 23rd January, we’ve decided to share this special recipe with you.
+Which is why, to celebrate British Pie Week running from the 4th to 10th of March, we’ve decided to share this special recipe with you.

 Shaun Foster works in our Theale shop, but before he started offering customers his invaluable wine advice he worked as a chef.

 So we picked his brains for his tricks and tips for making the perfect steak and mushroom pie.

 - 1kg Rump steak diced (Braising steak is perfectly fine if you can’t stretch to rump)